1.1. The body hereafter shall be known as the Faculty Senate of Marywood University.

 STRUCTURE AND MEMBERSHIP

 4.1.
-The Faculty Senate will consist of the following: three members from each College chosen solely by members of those Colleges, one librarian chosen solely by librarians, and four faculty members chosen at-large.
+The Faculty Senate will consist of the following: three members from each College chosen solely by members of those Colleges, one member from the School of Architecture, one librarian chosen solely by librarians, and four faculty members chosen at-large.
 The entire faculty will elect the President of Faculty Senate from among all tenured members of the Faculty Senate.

 4.2.
 All Faculty Senate meetings are open to both full-time and part-time faculty and anyone who attends can speak to agenda items.
 Only elected representatives, however, are eligible to vote.

 4.3.
 Representatives from each College will hold one College-wide meeting/semester so as to insure that all faculty voices are heard and that representatives can represent those voices adequately.